KuNNaL2412/VoiceCloning/README.md

 # I have uploaded the outputs, models and demo videos of both the versions on Google Drive:- https://drive.google.com/drive/folders/1GFbnzay_ZITPchtusix9Pdy6djtTptgZ?usp=sharing

 # Version 1 - VOICE CLONING using SV2TTS
+   For Detailed installation use the below Github link.
    Github Link:= [https://github.com/CorentinJ/Real-Time-Voice-Cloning](https://github.com/CorentinJ/Real-Time-Voice-Cloning#real-time-voice-cloning)
 1. Install Requirements
    Both Windows and Linux are supported.
 A GPU is recommended for training and for inference speed, but is not mandatory.